CharlesDias/udemy-embedded-linux-using-yocto/Part1.md

 4. Run the `sync` command.
 That is it!
 Remove the SD card and connect it to BBB.

-## 5 - Burndown the image manually
+## 5 - Burndown the image core-image-sato

-**ATTENTION: These steps DIDN'T works.
-The BBB does not power on.**
+**ATTENTION: If you are using the core-image-minimal, the steps are slightly different.
+See the link: https://www.beagleboard.org/projects/yocto-on-beaglebone-black**

 ### 5.1 Creating a partitions and formatting the SD card